 Dr Jeong-Im Hyun is Lecturer in the School of Humanities, Languages and Global Studies of the University of Central Lancashire (UCLan).
 Prior to joining UCLan, Dr Hyun taught in three different countries: Sogang University in Korea, Vytautas Magnus University in Lithuania and University of Turku in Finland.
 She obtained a BA and a MA from Sogang University, and a PhD University of Paris IV-Sorbonne.
 Recently she obtained Docent (the highest academic diploma in Finland) in the University of Turku.
 Dr Hyun’s research interests lie at social movement in Korea and in Europe, political communication analysis, global social movement.

-Dr Jeong-Im Hyun is Lecturer at the School of Humanities, Languages and Global Studies of the University of Central Lancashire (UCLan).
+Dr Jegon-Im Hyun is Korea Foundation Lecturer at the School of Humanities, Languages and Global Studies of the University of Central Lancashire (UCLan).
 Dr Hyun is a Sociologist by training and welcomes proposals for doctoral research on East Asian politics and society in particular on Korean Peninsula.

 Prior to work in academia, she worked as a French-Korean translator and interpreter in Permeant delegation of Republic of Korea for OECD in Paris.
 Prior to joining UCLan, Dr Hyun taught in three different countries as a lecturer: Sogang University in Korea, Vytautas Magnus University in Lithuania and University of Turku in Finland.